 External review by Chelsea Apps Factory

-Testing a Pilot version with a 1000 VM customers
+Testing a Pilot version with a 1000 Virgin Media customers

 I then consolidated all insights from the above research into key problems to solve.